rfomin/elfbsp/README.md

 License, version 2 or (at your option) any later version.
 See the [LICENSE.txt](LICENSE.txt) file for the complete text.

+AJBSP comes with NO WARRANTY of any kind, express or implied.
+Please read the license for full details.

 Installation
 ------------